freeCodeCamp/freeCodeCamp/guide/english/logic/logical-operators/index.md

 |  t| f | t |

 **NOT (!)** </br>
 Returns the opposite value.
-Ex. if A is true, then !A is false, and if A is false, then !A is true.
+Ex. if A is True, then !A is False, and if A is False, then !A is True.
 This is the only logical operator that works on only one input, which makes it a unary operator.

 | A | B |NOT(A)| NOT(B)
 |---|---|---|---|